kubiknem/event-calculus-solver-comparison/README.md

 4) ex4-bank_account_no_fee
-   - Discrete fluents and changes, but tricky when reasoning in continuous time.
+   - Discrete fluents and changes with a triggered event.
+Preventing repeated trigger becomes tricky when reasoning in continuous time.
    - Requires special techniques or remodeling to avoid zeno-like behavior (infinitely fast response / event occurrence infinitely close to a non-inclusive bound) in continuous time.